Wakefield Regional Council: Transport

 The Wakefield Regional Council is well served by a developed transport and communication networks.
 The main roads, which include the Princes Highway, are all sealed and there are well maintained minor gravel roads.

 There is no rail service for passengers in the council area, but it is traversed by the Adelaide-Port Augusta railway line.

 Demographics

 The population of Wakefield Regional Council is 6,756 (2009 estimate).

 The council recorded a net decrease in its population of 4.2% between 1991-2001, about 27 people per annum.
-In 2001, the median age of the population was 39, an increase of 5 years since 1991, indicating a trend towards an aging population.
+In 2001, the median age of the population was 39, an increase of 5 years since 1991, indicating a trend towards an ageing population.

 The council's geographical area covers 3,469.4 sqkm in which 2,695 km of road existed at 30 June 2002.
 As at 1 July 2005, the total assessed value within the council area was $1,354,733,680 (capital value).